komalrangari/netflix-clone/README.md

-Create a Netflix clone using HTML and CSS and it is proper visible in samll screen also .
+Create a Netflix clone using HTML and CSS and it is proper visible in small screen also .